 By law, the Board proposes nominees for election to the Board each year in the proxy statement for the Annual General Meeting of Shareholders (“AGM”).
-Between AGM’s, the Board may appoint additional or replacement Directors to serve until the next AGM, subject to the limitations of the Business Corporations Act (Ontario).
+Between AGM’s, the Board may appoint additional or replacement directors to serve until the next AGM, subject to the limitations of the Business Corporations Act (Ontario).

 VI.
 Majority Voting Policy

 The Board believes that each of its members should have the confidence and support of the Corporation's shareholders.
 On March 21, 2013, as recommended by the Committee, the Board adopted a majority voting policy for the election of directors at the Meeting.
 This policy provides that in an uncontested election, any nominee for director who receives more "withheld" votes than "for" votes will tender his or her resignation to the Board, effective on acceptance by the Board.
 The Board will refer the resignation to the Committee for consideration.
 The Board will promptly accept the resignation unless the Committee determines that there are extraordinary circumstances relating to the composition of the Board or the voting results that should delay the acceptance of the resignation or justify rejecting it.
-The Board will provide the TSX with a copy of the news release regarding its decision pursuant to TSX policies.
+The Board will provide the Toronto Stock Exchange (“TSX”) with a copy of the news release regarding its decision pursuant to TSX policies.
 In any event, it is expected that the resignation will be accepted (or in rare cases rejected) within 90 days of the Meeting.

 VII.
 Director Orientation and Continuing Education

 An orientation process is conducted for all new directors.
-The orientation consists of providing a new director with a copy of the Board of Directors’ Reference Book, of meetings with the CEO, Corporate Secretary, and members of senior management, of attendance at one corporate public presentation to investors/analysts and of a visit to and operating review of each major operation.
-Each new Director will try to complete this process within the first 12 months following election.
+The orientation consists of providing a new director with a copy of the Board of Directors Reference Book, of meetings with the CEO, Corporate Secretary, and members of senior management, of attendance at one corporate public presentation to investors/analysts and of a visit to and operating review of each major operation.
+Each new director will try to complete this process within the first 12 months following election.
 The Corporation provides directors with a comprehensive briefing of its business activities and finances and in addition, encourages directors to undertake training and education as to corporate governance matters, all at the expense of the Corporation.

 VIII.
 Committee Structure

 IX.
-Sessions of Outside Directors
+Sessions of Independent Directors

-The Chairman, or Lead Director, as appropriate will preside over in camera sessions of the independent directors which will be held during each regularly scheduled Board meeting, with neither inside directors nor management present.
+The Chairman, or lead director, as appropriate will preside over in camera sessions of the independent directors which will be held during each regularly scheduled Board meeting, with neither inside directors nor management present.

-X. Formal Evaluation of Chief Executive Officer
+X. Formal Evaluation of CEO and CFO